 The dashboard is next in line for dirty surfaces in the car, after seats, floor mats, and headrests.
 The dashboard gets dirty from all sorts of substances: for the most part, it’s from little particles of dust that get kicked up from the road while the car is in motion.
 But occasionally, more stubborn stains can build up, like gum, chewing gum, or crayons.
 Cleaning the dashboard is quick and easy, but it helps bring along some essential car cleaning accessories for the best results.
 Use this tip the baking soda.

-Whether you’re driving someone to the airport or attending a wedding out of town, you’ve probably got a car that needs a quick cleaning.
+Whether you’re driving someone to the airport or attending a wedding out of town, you’ve probably got a car that needs cleaning.
 And while you can’t precisely hose down the entire interior (and you definitely shouldn’t do it), it’s possible to freshen up your rental car without emptying your wallet.

 Car cleaning hacks are a dime a dozen.
 Sure, they may not always be practical, but that’s part of the fun of a hack: it’s supposed to be a little out of the ordinary.
 So, whether you’re travelling to an exotic destination or just extending your road trip, car cleaning hacks are a fun way to get the most out of your time on the road.